How to Choose a Collaborative Professional

 Research has shown that one of the best predictors of a good divorce process and outcome is the selection by divorcing spouses of two attorneys who respect one another and have a good track record of settling cases together, working together effectively to help clients reach creative, respectful solutions.
 Anyone selecting Collaborative counsel should investigate and choose carefully.
-Below is a list of questions to ask before you hire your professional.

 Choosing Other Collaborative Professionals

 You may have found the Collaborative Practice model by first interviewing a Mental Health Professional or a Neutral Financial Professional, in which case the formation of your team has already started.

 Or, if you are looking to begin the process by meeting first with a Mental Health Professional or a Neutral Financial Professional to form your team, or if you are putting together your team with your Attorneys’ help, much of what is said above about Collaborative Attorneys is also true of the other members of your team.
 Be sure that all of your team members are qualified members of a Collaborative Practice group, and that each of them is experienced, trained, and committed to the model.

 Questions to ask before you hire your Collaborative Professional:

 - Do you specialize in family law, and how long have you practiced?
 (Attorney)

 - Are you a licensed Certified Public Accountant (CPA) or Certified Financial Planner (CFP) as well as certified as a Certified Divorce Financial Analyst (CDFA)?
 (Neutral Financial Professional)